Advisory Committee

 The Advisory Committee, which represent the interests of the community and public agencies within the Restoration Authority's jurisdiction, assists and advises the Governing Board.

-Contact: Jessica Davenport, Deputy Program Manager, jessica.davenport@scc.ca.gov.
+Contact: Linda Tong, Deputy Program Manager, linda.tong@scc.ca.gov.

 Najiha Alasmar is an Education Program Manager for Climate Resilient Communities, where she develops programming to educate and empower underserved communities to achieve climate adaptation and resilience by building capacity for nature-based climate adaption projects.
 Previously, she worked for Fresh Approach, where she focused on providing resources and skill-building for communities to grow their own organic foods.